starwarsfan/edomi-docker/README.md

 With this configuration the edomi web instance is reachable via URL _http://\<docker-host-ip\>/admin_ or _https://\<docker-host-ip\>/admin_ and the commandline via ssh with _ssh -p 22222 \<docker-host-ip\>_.
-With the (optional) parameters KNXGATEWAY, KNXACTIVE and HOSTIP you can pre-configure some settings for Edomi.
+With the (optional) parameters KNXGATEWAYIP, KNXGATEWAYPORT, KNXACTIVE and HOSTIP you can pre-configure some settings for Edomi.
 Leave it empty to do this via the Edomi admin webpage.
 Keep in mind to set "global_serverIP" in Edomi (or via docker run parameter 'HOSTIP') to your Docker host IP.
 Otherwise the KNX communication probably will not work.
 Change http and/or https port to your needs.